 3. Know Thyself

-Contrary to what Corporate America would have you think, not everyone is at their peak productivity between 9 am and 5 pm.
+Contrary to what the corporate world would have you think, not everyone is at their peak productivity between 9 am and 5 pm.
 Certainly running a blog part-time or full-time is anything but banker hours.
 As it turns out, you’re always working, even when not in front of your computer.
 I answer emails at all times of the day and night, and have become so accustomed to checking my phone for emails on regular basis – even before going to the washroom in the morning after getting up as I’m wiping the drool off of my face.
 Yup, I’m that dedicated!

 Furthermore, getting away from the artificial barriers, others schedules, and beating to the beat of your own drum is when you’ll truly reap the benefits – whatever those benefits may be at the time.
 Remember!
 We’re all different.